-After check-in you will be taken to a private room where you'll be seated in a reclining chair and supplied with blankets, pillows, and other aids–ensuring your comfort throughout the procedure.
+After check-in you will be taken to a private room, seated in a reclining chair and supplied with blankets, pillows, and other aids–ensuring your comfort throughout the procedure.
 Please note - It’s advised that you refrain from eating prior to your appointment, and arrange for transportation ahead of time.

 Prior to infusion you will receive an oral anti-nausea medication.
 A pulse oximeter will be placed on your finger to monitor your blood oxygen levels, a cuff will be placed on your arm to monitor blood pressure, and sensors will be placed on your chest to monitor your heart.
 Then you will be given a small IV through which the medication will be administered.